Empowering Communities through Ecobrick-Based Environmental Literacy for Sustainable Plastic Waste Management

 Environmental Literacy, Ecobrick, Community Empowerment, Plastic Waste ManagementAbstract

 This community service program aimed to empower communities through ecobrick-based environmental literacy as an innovative approach to plastic waste management.
-The program was implemented using a participatory method involving several stages, including observation, problem identification, socialization, training, and continuous mentoring to encourage active community participation.
-The activities focused on increasing public awareness of environmental issues and promoting practical solutions for reducing plastic waste through ecobrick production.
-The results showed that community members, especially women’s groups and youth organizations, were able to transform plastic waste into ecobricks that were further utilized as functional products, such as plant pots and simple waste bins.
+The program was implemented using a participatory approach, with several stages: observation, problem identification, socialization, training, and continuous mentoring to encourage active community participation.
+The activities focused on increasing public awareness of environmental issues and on promoting practical solutions to reduce plastic waste through ecobrick production.
+The results showed that community members, especially women's groups and youth organizations, were able to transform plastic waste into ecobricks that were further utilized as functional products, such as plant pots and simple waste bins.
 In addition, the program successfully improved community understanding of environmental cleanliness, waste reduction, and the importance of sustainable environmental practices.
-The implications of this program indicate that ecobrick-based environmental literacy can become an effective strategy for strengthening community participation, encouraging environmentally responsible behavior, and supporting sustainable plastic waste management practices at the local level.
-Furthermore, the program contributed to fostering long-term environmental awareness and collective responsibility within the community.
+The implications of this program suggest that ecobrick-based environmental literacy can be an effective strategy for strengthening community participation, encouraging environmentally responsible behavior, and supporting sustainable plastic waste management at the local level.
+Furthermore, the program fostered long-term environmental awareness and collective responsibility within the community.

 References